 Masonry steps are beautiful and long-lasting.
 They are also easy to build.
 If you are unfamiliar working with hardscape materials, a small set of stairs can be a good starter project.
 After building your stairs, you will know the same principles that are followed for larger jobs, like stone walls.

-The most difficult part of building masonry steps is deciding what materials to use.
-With so many varieties of stone, brick and concrete products available, it can be hard to narrow it down.
-Here are three ideas to get you started.
+The most challenging part of building masonry steps is deciding what materials to use.
+With so many varieties of stone, brick, and concrete products available, it can be hard to narrow it down.

 01 of 03